Master of Accountancy (MAcc)

 - Client work in an audit, tax, or advisory function within the public accounting industry

-- Corporate financial analysis, budgeting, internal auditing, and internal and external financial reporting
+- Financial planning and analysis, budgeting, internal auditing, and internal and external financial reporting

 - Corporate rotational programs that enable professionals to experience multiple roles